MobileTeleSystems/onetl/docs/connection/file_df_connection/spark_s3/troubleshooting.rst

 Make logging more verbose
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Change Spark session log level to :ref:`DEBUG <spark-troubleshooting>` to print result of each attempt.
+Change Spark session log level to :ref:`DEBUG <troubleshooting-spark>` to print result of each attempt.
 Resulting logs will look like this

 .. dropdown:: See log